 The problem is that Negative Nellies do believe, and they speak what they believe – they just believe and speak the wrong things!
 Jesus clearly states “he [you and me] shall have whatsoever he saith.”
 Negative Nellies actually prove this passage every day; they have exactly what they say! ” Negative Nellies speak what they believe; they just believe the wrong things!
 Click To Tweet

 When I recognized this it was very liberating.
 God does not lie, and we make the decision to apply what He has said negatively or positively.
 Life or death, naturally and spiritually, is our choice!
 What are you choosing today?

 So-called believers who speak of God’s abilities and goodness one day, and then speak like they don’t even know God the next day, are double minded.
 They are indeed snared by the words of their lips (Prov 18:7).
-Oftentimes these individuals will blame God for their circumstances because they fail to realize they have laid a trap at their own feet!
+Oftentimes these individuals will blame God for their circumstances because they fail to realize they have laid a trap for their own feet!
 The Bible clearly states,

 But let him ask in faith, nothing wavering.
 For he that wavereth is like a wave of the sea driven with the wind and tossed.
 For let not that man think that he shall receive any thing of the Lord.
 A double minded man is unstable in all his ways.
 (James 1:6-8 KJV)